Which Onions to Use When Cooking

 Mirepoix is equal amounts of diced onion, carrot, and celery.
 This mixture is gently cooked with butter, or another form of fat, for extended periods without causing the Maillard reaction (browning) causing them to sweeten instead of caramelize.
 This is used in many soups, stews, and sauces.

 The crisp white onion is the onion to use when you want a sharp onion flavor that doesn’t linger too long when used raw like burger toppings, in salsa, potato salad, egg salad, and pasta salad.
 They are crisp and make a good substitution when you can’t get a yellow onion for cooking or red onion for raw applications.
-They’re very popular in Mexican cooking – so try it in these Chicken Enchiladas.
+They’re very popular in Mexican cooking.

 Sweet onions are fairly easy to get your hands on in North America.
 They’re also known as Mauis, Walla-Wallas, or Vidalia onions.
 They are fantastic raw with their less-intense and often sweeter flavor that still has a lot of onion-ness.
 These are the onions you want to use for caramelized onions and French onion soup.
 However, when caramelizing sweet onions, remember that they contain a lot of water that needs to be cooked off before the sugars can caramelize.
 Sweet onions are more delicate and tend to go mushy if cooked incorrectly, like too high heat for too long.
 Instead, use them in onion rings, for roasting - but not in a roast like yellow onions, sauté them too.